 Follow Tom McCarthy, Ph.D. on social media channels.

-Dr. Tom McCarthy, Panthera’s Director of Snow Leopard Program, began his conservation career studying brown bears, black bears, mountain goats and caribou in Alaska in the early 1980s.
+Dr. Tom McCarthy, Panthera’s Species Specialist with the Snow Leopard Program, began his conservation career studying brown bears, black bears, mountain goats and caribou in Alaska in the early 1980s.
 A strong interest in international conservation led him to Mongolia in 1992, where, under the guidance of Dr. George Schaller, he took over the management of a long-term snow leopard research project.
 This six year study was the basis for his Ph.D. dissertation, completed at the University of Massachusetts-Amherst, and made him the first biologist to use satellite radio-collars on snow leopards.

 Along with snow leopards, Dr. McCarthy has conducted ground-breaking research on wild camels and Gobi brown bears, two of Mongolia’s rarest animals.
 After a short stint in the Caribbean helping the island nation of Anguilla develop a protected area system, McCarthy became the Science and Conservation Director of the Snow Leopard Trust in 2000 and has since led their extensive science and community-based conservation programs across much of snow leopard range in Asia.
 Dr. McCarthy has established snow leopard conservation projects in Afghanistan, Bhutan, China, India, Kyrgyzstan, Mongolia, and Pakistan.
 In addition, his personal efforts have catalyzed national snow leopard conservation plans in Mongolia and Pakistan, and he has contributed to similar efforts in Bhutan, India and Uzbekistan.